J. Sargeant Reynolds Community College: Parham Road campus

 In September 1974, the Parham Road Campus opened in a newly constructed, contemporary building located on a 105 acre site in northern Henrico County.
 A second instructional building was completed on this suburban campus in time for the opening of classes in the fall of 1980.
 A three-story structure adjacent to the Parham Road Campus houses executive and central administrative offices.
 In the fall of 2008, the Parham campus opened the Massey Library Technology Center, named for Ivor & Maureen Massey.

 Goochland campus

 An instructional facility at the Goochland Campus was completed in the fall of 1981.
 A major addition to the Goochland Campus opened in Spring 2001, making this the college's third comprehensive campus.
 The Goochland Campus offers programs in horticulture, automotive and diesel mechanics, welding and equine management.

+The Kitchens at Reynolds

+The Kitchens at Reynolds opened in July 2020 in the East End of Richmond.
+As a front door to career advising and assistance with financial aid and enrollment, the Kitchens is a convenient neighborhood access point to all of Reynolds' academic and workforce offerings, including culinary arts, hospitality, and small business entrepreneurship.
+The facility houses teaching kitchens, a demonstration kitchen with theater seating, urban greenhouse, and flexible classroom spaces for General Education courses and workforce training instruction.

 Academics

 The college offers 25 two-year occupational/technical programs, 9 certificate programs and 41 career studies certificate programs requiring less than one year of full-time study.